fblecha/readinglist/README.md

 ## 1.1.
 2019 Books
 * (WIP) Why Dinosaurs Matter by Ken Lacovera
+* (WIP) (@) It's Your Ship: Management Techniques from the Best Damn Ship in the Navy by D. Michael Abrashoff
+* (@) Contagious: Why Things Catch On by Jonah Berger
+* Just Shut Up and Do it!
+7 Steps to Conquer Your Goals by Brian Tracy
 * How to be a Capitalist without any Capital by Nathan Latka
 * (@) To Sell Is Human: The Surprising Truth About Moving Others by Dan Pink
 * (@) The Startup Way by Eric Ries